Student Academic Integrity Policy

 Each dean will maintain a database recording all violation of academic integrity reports.
 Reports of substantial violations will be kept as part of the student’s permanent record, unless a report is withdrawn following appeal.

-1. First-time substantial violation: If a student cheats on a quiz, test, or exam or plagiarizes material in an assignment, the quiz, test, exam, or assignment receive an F or 0 grade at faculty discretion.
+- First-time substantial violation: If a student cheats on a quiz, test, blog, forum, other online assignments, or exam or plagiarizes material in an assignment, assignment receives an F or 0 grade at faculty discretion.
 For an extreme first time offense, a professor may give the student an F for the course (e.g. essay taken from Internet, test answers from another source).
-At the discretion of the professor, educational and restorative outcomes could include enrolling in an Academic Integrity workshop, provided by EMU’s Writing Program Director, revising and resubmitting the assignment.
+At the discretion of the professor, educational and restorative outcomes could include enrolling in an Academic Integrity workshop, provided by EMU’s Writing Program Director, revising and re-submitting the assignment.

-2. Second-time substantial violation: If the student repeats the above violation in the same or another course or commits another violation in the same or another course, a professor may give the student an F for the course, and the student may receive a letter of Probation.
+- Second-time substantial violation: If the student repeats the above violation in the same or another course or commits another violation in the same or another course, a professor may give the student an F for the course, and the student may receive a Letter of Probation.

-3. Third-time substantial violation: If the student commits the violation for the third time, the professor may give the student an F for the course, and the student may receive a letter of Indefinite Suspension/ Disciplinary Withdrawal.
+- Third-time substantial violation: If the student commits the violation for the third time, the professor may give the student an F for the course, and the student may receive a Letter of Indefinite Suspension/Disciplinary Withdrawal.

-4. Upon re-enrollment and a subsequent violation, the professor may give the student an F for the course, and the student may be subject to a letter of Dismissal at the discretion of the university.
+- Upon re-enrollment and a subsequent violation, the professor may give the student an F for the course, and the student may be subject to a Letter of Dismissal at the discretion of the university.

 Faculty and staff who violate academic integrity codes are subject to review by the Provost’s office.

 The graduate, seminary, and undergraduate units use this policy for processing academic integrity violations with the exception of student appeal.
 (See above.)
-This policy appears in yearly course catalogs; the Student Handbook; on graduate, seminary, and undergraduate websites; and at z://provost/forms.
-The Academic Integrity Policy flow chart is also available at z://provost/forms.
+This policy appears in yearly course catalogs; the Student Handbook; on graduate, seminary, and undergraduate websites; and at z://provost/policies.
+The Academic Integrity Policy flow chart is also available at z://provost/policies.

 Reviewed by Undergraduate Council, Graduate Council, and Faculty Senate